softwarefactory-project/DLRN/doc/source/internals.rst

   and allow upgrades **from** and **to** packages from stable releases, which is not always easy.
 We use the following algorithm:

-  * For Python projects, take the output from ``python setup.py version``.
+  * For Python projects, take the output from ``python setup.py --version``.
     Most OpenStack projects use PBR, which gives us proper pre-versioning after a tagged release.
   * For Puppet projects, we take the version from the ``metadata.json`` or ``Modulefile`` files, if available, and increase the .Z version if there are